ydkmlt84/DarkerNZBget/README.md

 [![Discord](https://img.shields.io/badge/Chat-Discord-738bd7.svg?style=for-the-badge)](https://discord.gg/fKcCXwb)<br>
 Custom CSS to apply to NZBget using an NGINX subfilter

-As far as I know, a NGINX sub filter is the only way to apply this to NZBget.
-Below is one example of how to use a reverse proxy block in NGINX to apply.
+Using a NGINX sub filter is the only way to apply this specific branch of the repo to NZBget.
+Below, is one example, of how to use a reverse proxy block in NGINX to apply.
+If you're looking for a different/better way, go to the [Develop](https://github.com/ydkmlt84/DarkerNZBget/tree/develop) branch and read the README over there.
 ```
 #NZBGet ReverseProxy
         location /nzbget {